 Because the Great Nave of the Ferry Building has a length of 660 feet (200 meters), it’s hard to imagine that the clock tower of the building is as tall as it is.
 This tower stands 245 feet tall (75 meters) tall and the diameter of the 4 clock dials is 22 feet (6.7 meters) which is pretty huge!

-This amazing tower isn’t mainly decorative as well, because apart from the 4 clock dials, it also features a set of horn loudspeakers that plays portions of the Westminster Quarters every full and half hour.
+This amazing tower isn’t mainly decorative as well, because apart from the 4 clock dials, it also features a set of horn loudspeakers that play portions of the Westminster Quarters every full and half hour.
 This tune was named after the Palace of Westminster in London which is its place of origin.

 8. The building is listed on the National Register of Historic Places.